nqthqn/talk2/README.md

 1. Add Unit Tests
 1. Add Angular to simplify all that messy jQuery
 1. Add the ability to delete comments and posts (Can anybody delete or remove anyone else's comments/posts?
 Or just admin?
 If so, what can individual users delete?
 Their own posts?
 Or just comments?)
-1. Add HTML5 form validation (no empty comments or posts)
 1. Add better documentation - docstrings, comments
 1. Limit number of comments shown per page; instead add on a load more button. (is this just for comments? what about posts? why not hide all comments and have a button for showing comments?)